aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion: Abstract

 \section{Abstract}

-Repository-level code completion is to complete code based on the long contexts of the repository.
-Existing studies extract long contexts from the repository as inputs and leverage Large Language Models (LLMs) to generate code.
-However, we reveal a severe limitation of LLMs, \ie LLMs may ignore the information within long contexts in code completion.
-In other words, even the contexts contain useful information (\eg relevant APIs or similar code), LLMs may fail to utilize this information.
-We think this limitation is caused by an inherent bias in LLMs, \ie relying on nearby contexts and ignoring long-range contexts.
+Large Language Models (LLMs) have shown promising results in repository-level code completion, which completes code based on the in-file and cross-file context of a repository.
+The cross-file context typically contains different types of information (\eg relevant APIs and similar code) and is lengthy.
+In this paper, we found that LLMs struggle to fully utilize the information in the cross-file context.
+We hypothesize that one of the root causes of the limitation is the misalignment between pre-training (\ie relying on nearby context) and repo-level code completion (\ie frequently attending to long-range cross-file context).

-To address the above limitation, we propose a novel fine-tuning approach named \method.
-The core idea of \method is to provide explicit supervision signals, which emphasize that long-range contexts may hold relevant information.
-Specifically, \method proposes a reinforcement learning-based training, which explicitly encourages models to utilize the information within long contexts and punishes models for ignoring long contexts.
-To support \method, we release a large-scale repo-level code completion dataset - \method-132K.
-It covers four languages (\eg Python and Java) and comprises 132,000 samples.
-Each sample takes a long context (up to 128K tokens) as input.
-We apply \method to a popular LLM - aiXcoder-7B and release aiXcoder-7B-v2.
-We conduct extensive experiments on \method-132K and a public benchmark - CrossCodeEval.
-Our experiments yield the following results. \ding{182} \textit{Effectiveness.} \method substantially improves aiXcoder-7B. aiXcoder-7B-v2 outperforms aiXcoder-7B by up to 44\% in exact match. aiXcoder-7B-v2 becomes the state-of-the-art 7B model in code completion and even surpasses larger models (\eg DeepSeek-Coder-33B). \ding{183} \textit{Generalizability.} The capability learned by \method can generalize to new languages (\ie languages not in training data).
-Besides, \method is model-agnostic and effectively improves multiple LLMs. \ding{184} \textit{Enhanced Context Utilization Capability.} \method significantly improves the capability of LLMs in utilizing the relevant information (\eg APIs and similar code) within long contexts.
+To address the above misalignment, we propose Code Long-context Alignment - \method, a purely data-driven approach to explicitly teach LLMs to focus on the cross-file context.
+Specifically, \method constructs a large-scale repo-level code completion dataset - \method-132K, where each sample contains the long cross-file context (up to 128K tokens) and requires generating context-aware code (\ie cross-file API invocations and code spans similar to cross-file context).
+Through a two-stage training pipeline upon \method-132K, LLMs \changeline{learn} the capability of finding relevant information in the cross-file context, thus aligning LLMs with repo-level code completion.
+We apply \method to multiple popular LLMs (\eg aiXcoder-7B) and extensive experiments on \method-132K and a public benchmark - CrossCodeEval.
+Our experiments yield the following results. \ding{182} \textit{Effectiveness.} \method substantially improves the performance of multiple LLMs in repo-level code completion.
+For example, it improves aiXcoder-7B by up to 19.7\% in exact match. \ding{183} \textit{Generalizability.} The capability learned by \method can generalize to new languages (\ie languages not in training data). \ding{184} \textit{Enhanced Context Utilization Capability.} We design two probing experiments, which show \method improves the capability of LLMs in utilizing the information (\ie relevant APIs and similar code) in cross-file context.
 Our datasets and model weights are released in \cite{Replication_Package}.